pndang/illuminating-intelligence/README.md

     - **m** (n_bins) ~ the number of bins to discretize data points in utility contribution by k-means clusters, with ordinal encoding.

-Figure 3
+Figure 8
 <iframe src='assets/final-confusion-matrix.png' width=9000 height=500 frameBorder=0></iframe>

+Figure 8 shows the confusion matrix of the final model.
+Similar to baseline, the higher values along the diagonal indicate the model is consistently making correct predictions for each class.
+Conversely, several high values off the diagonal indicate those are instances where the model mistakenly predicted an incorrect class for some true label.

-Figure 4
+Figure 9
 <iframe src='assets/final-roc.png' width=900 height=622 frameBorder=0></iframe>

+Figure 9 shows the ROC curves for each class.
+Similar to baseline, the curves, and their areas, indicate strong class-specific performance for all classes, specifically the model's ability to distinguish any given class from the rest.

-### Detailed description & Performance of Final Model
+### Detailed Description & Performance of Final Model

 **Model**: Random Forest Classifier
 - **Tuned (Best) hyperparameters** (the combination with highest average validation accuracy):